-All money paid into the District Court or a circuit court under a court order or on account of a pending action shall be deposited by the clerk in a financial institution approved by the State Treasurer for the deposit of State funds.
+All money paid into the District Court or a circuit court under an a court or or on account of a pending action shall be deposited by the clerk in a financial institution approved by the State Treasurer for the deposit of State funds.
 The deposit shall be noted in an appropriate record.
-The clerk shall disburse the money only upon order of the court.
+The clerk shall disburse the money only upon order of the court and, unless the court otherwise directs, only by check payable to the order of the party entitled and the party's counsel of record.